-Anyone can carry out a patent search on his own.
-This also makes sense, because you know your own invention and the corresponding state of the art, perhaps even your competitors, best.
-For the search there are different databases and different contact points, which everyone can visit free of charge.
-For example, databases are available from the German Patent and Trade Mark Office or the European Patent Office, and the Patent Information Centres will help you with specific questions regarding your own searches.
-However, if you would like to place the patent search in professional hands, your patent attorneys will be happy to help you.
+Basically, anyone can conduct a patent search themselves.
+This also makes sense, because you know your own invention and the associated state of the art, perhaps already your competitors, best yourself.
+For research purposes, there are various databases and different contact points that anyone can visit free of charge.
+Databases are provided, for example, by the German Patent and Trade Mark Office or the European Patent Office, and the patent information centres will help you with specific questions about your own searches.
+However, if you want to leave the patent search in professional hands, your patent attorneys like to.

 A prior art search helps you to focus on the subject matter of your invention when drafting your patent application.
 With the prior art found during the search, your invention can be clearly delimited and the patent application can be directed directly to an object that is highly likely to be protectable.
 This avoids high expenses in the course of the application procedure and saves you valuable time.
 If, on the other hand, the search reveals that your prior art idea is already fully known and therefore not protectable, the search can save you a negative decision by the patent office and the costs of the application procedure.

 It is advisable to consider a strategy before the actual patent search.
 A strategy can be a combination of a search for keywords about your invention and so-called patent classes of the IPC classification.
 It is important to search for the essential technical detail of your invention.